yeah/hassio-addons/README.md

 ## Limitations

 Works for me™, but your mileage may vary.
-Only works on `armhf` (Raspberry Pi) currently.
+I've tested Homematic/MAX! with an RPi3 and an [SCC](http://busware.de/tiki-index.php?page=SCC) so far.

+This add-on will only work on Respberry Pi due to the fact that the `resin/rpi-raspbian:stretch` base image is used.

-Pull requests are *very* welcome!
+Pull requests are *very* welcome, especially to make this add-on work on other platforms.

 ## License